 4. Dirty Air Filter

 An air filter clogged with dust or debris will restrict airflow into your furnace, possibly preventing it from turning on.
-Check the filter for blockages and replace it if necessary.
+Check the filter for blockages and replace it with the right furnace air filter if necessary.
 Also ensure that vent registers are clear and unblocked.

 5. Malfunctioning Pilot Light